-For Case A the following principles will apply:
+The following principles will apply:

 - The starting order for Race 1 will be determined by the best qualifying time of qualifying 1. - The starting order for Race 2 will be determined by the best qualifying time of qualifying 2. - The Driver who took part in qualifying 1 must take the start of Race 1. - The Driver who took part in qualifying 2 must take the start of Race 2.